 They finally stopped showing up when she openly discussed her hysterectomy.
 Her father grew furious at his daughter’s bold statement.
 How dare she talk about her own body!
 How dare she scare away these fine young men!
 Catrina laughed, and laughed and agreed to work at her father’s nursery for a week as punishment.
 This time God intervened in the form of a young, sharecropper’s son from Tom Bean.

 Frank wasn’t like the arrogant young men from Sherwood’s elite families.
 He called her intelligent, before saying she was beautiful.
 He didn’t talk to her like she was dimwitted.
 He talked to her about chickens, seeds, and the proper time to plant a summer garden.
 That’s why she fell in love with him.

-Before her father sent Jasper and Clinton up to the Denison Nursery to visit the young man, Catrina’s face lit-up, and her eyes grew dreamy in sincere happiness as they asked her questions about him.
+Before her father sent Jasper and Clinton up to the nursery to visit the young man, Catrina’s face lit up, and her eyes grew dreamy in sincere happiness as they asked her questions about him.
 The same look was on her face a few nights ago when she and Frank opened the door to her father’s law office, and her brothers announced that their father would be signing all adoption rights over to them.

 Her brothers were now fawning over Anna, and Catrina knew it was her own time to intervene before the girl hit them.
 Not that she would mind one bit.

 “Anna is quite the talented artist, and she’s extremely smart.
 I’ve been teaching all of the children, trying to get them ready for school this coming August.”

 “We’re going to school,” Dylan clapped his hands and giggled.
 “We've never been."

 “You haven’t?”
 Jasper placed his hands on his hips, a Woodrow trait.
 “You’re going to love going back!”